Accessible Education Center

 Go to the Quiz and under the Restrictions tab, choose Add Users to Special Access.
 Select the Not required to take this quiz option under Lockdown Browser and the student from the list and click Add Special Access.

-- My student had trouble with an attempt and needs to retake it, how can I allow
+My student had trouble with an attempt and needs to retake it, how can I allow that?

 Go to the Quiz list and choose the arrow beside the quiz and select Grade.
 When viewing the list of attempts, select the checkbox to the left of the student's attempt you want to delete and choose the trash can icon at the top of the list.
 Once it is deleted the student will be able to take the quiz again, assuming the deadlines are not passed.